vantage-sh/docs.vantage.sh/docs/gcp_supported_services.md

 To request new service support on Vantage, email [support@vantage.sh](mailto:support@vantage.sh) with the subject line of _New GCP Service Support_.
 Include as much information as you can about the data you want to see.
 :::

-Below is a list of currently supported GCP services for Active Resources.
-Vantage maintains read-only access to the GCP APIs for these resources:
+Below is a list of currently supported GCP services for [active resources](/active_resources).
+Vantage maintains read-only access to the GCP APIs for these resources.

 | Service          | Description/Supported Resources                                     |
 | ---------------- | ------------------------------------------------------------------- |